 Before his death William had worked on restructuring the Foundation for its future - so that it becomes more Malawi orientated as it grows in stature towards more self-sufficiency.

 Accordingly, we have respected his wishes and his wisdom.
-Levison Mlambya, our Co-founder, will take on the mantle of Chief Executive Officer.
+Levison Mlambya, our Co-founder, will take on the mantle of Executive Director.
 Mary Young will continue as Administrator with responsibility for the wellbeing of the Foundation as a whole.

 The UK sister charity Friends of the William Stewart Centre Malawi is coming up to its second successful year, and Sarah Black will continue in her role as its lead trustee and Development Manager of the UK charity.